 Historically, the SEC generally has taken a principles-based approach to ESG disclosure, focusing on materiality relative to each company's results.
-However, in spring 2021, the SEC released its rulemaking list, including several proposed regulations that would bolster ESG disclosure in the areas of climate change, board diversity, human capital management and cybersecurity risk governance.60 Then, in March 2022, as detailed below, the SEC released its long-awaited proposed rules for enhanced climate change disclosures.61
+However, in spring 2021, the SEC released its rulemaking list, including several proposed regulations that would bolster ESG disclosure in the areas of climate change, board diversity, human capital management and cybersecurity risk governance.
+Then, in March 2024, as detailed above, the SEC adopted its long-awaited rules for enhanced climate change disclosures.

 Indeed, since 2021, the SEC has taken a number of steps towards regulating ESG issues.
-In March of that year, the SEC launched a Climate and ESG Task Force in the Enforcement Division with a mandate to "identify any material gaps or misstatements in issuers' disclosure of climate risks under existing rules"; 62 the Division of Examinations also announced climate-related risks as one of its 2021 examination priorities.
-63 On 7 July 2021, the SEC's Asset Management Advisory Committee adopted recommendations to the SEC regarding disclosures of material ESG matters by issuers and ESG investment product disclosures.
-64
+In March of that year, the SEC launched a Climate and ESG Task Force in the Enforcement Division with a mandate to "identify any material gaps or misstatements in issuers' disclosure of climate risks under existing rules";78 the Division of Examinations also announced climate-related risks as one of its 2021 examination priorities.79 On 7 July 2021, the SEC's Asset Management Advisory Committee adopted recommendations to the SEC regarding disclosures of material ESG matters by issuers and ESG investment product disclosures.80

-In addition, on 3 November 2021, the SEC issued a Staff Legal Bulletin that would make it easier for shareholder proposals related to ESG issues to remain on the agenda.
-Staff Legal Bulletin No. 14L (CF) stated the following: (1) shareholder proposals related to emissions limits or targets will not per se fall under the micromanagement exception; (2) the SEC staff will focus more on the social policy significance of an issue, as opposed to the nexus between a policy issue and the company, in determining whether the significant social policy exception applies; and (3) whether an issue is "too complex" under the micromanagement exception must be judged in light of the sophistication of investors and the robustness of public discussion.
-Looking ahead to the 2022 proxy season, there has been a significant increase in the number of environmental- or social-related shareholder proposals, and the SEC has also rejected a significant number of company requests to exclude such shareholder proposals.
+In addition, on 3 November 2021, the SEC issued a Staff Legal Bulletin that would make it easier for shareholder proposals related to ESG issues to remain on the agenda.81 Staff Legal Bulletin No. 14L (CF) stated the following: (1) shareholder proposals related to emissions limits or targets will not per se fall under the micromanagement exception; (2) the SEC staff will focus more on the social policy significance of an issue, as opposed to the nexus between a policy issue and the company, in determining whether the significant social policy exception applies; and (3) whether an issue is "too complex" under the micromanagement exception must be judged in light of the sophistication of investors and the robustness of public discussion.
+Be Looking ahead to the 2022 proxy season, there was a significant increase in the number of environmental- or social-related shareholder proposals.
+The SEC also rejected a significant number of company requests to exclude such shareholder proposals.